A Functional (Monadic) Second-Order Theory of Infinite Trees: Introduction

 The original decidability proof of~\cite{rabin69tams} relied on an effective translation of formulae to finite state automata running on infinite trees.
 Since then, there has been considerable work on Rabin's Tree Theorem, culminating in streamlined decidability proofs, as presented \eg\@ in ~\cite{thomas97handbook,gtw02alig,pp04book}.
 Most current approaches to $\MSO$ on infinite trees (with the notable exception of~\cite{blumensath13tcs}) are based on translations of formulae to automata.

+By a `complete axiomatization' we mean a complete deduction system with a \emph{polynomial-time} recognizable set of axioms and rules.
+This condition on axiom/rule recognizability is typical in proof theory, where it is known as the \emph{Cook-Reckhow criterion} \cite{CR79}.
+The point is that proofs should be `easily checkable', which rules out axiomatizations based on enumerations of all true formulae.
+In this way, a complete axiomatization not only constitutes an alternative demonstration of Rabin's Tree theorem itself, by naive enumeration of formal derivations, but also yields a meaningful notion of `proof certificate' for theorems.

-By a complete axiomatization we mean a complete deduction system with a polynomial-time recognizable set of axioms.
-By naive enumeration of formal derivations, this formally gives a proof of Rabin's Tree Theorem.
-The deduction system consists in the usual rules for second-order logic seen as two-sorted first-order logic (see \eg~\cite{riba12ifip}), together with the natural adaptation to infinite trees of the axioms of $\MSO$ on $\omega$-words~\cite{siefkes70lnm}.
+Our deduction system consists of the usual rules for second-order logic seen as two-sorted first-order logic (see \eg~\cite{riba12ifip}), together with the natural adaptation to infinite trees of the axioms of $\MSO$ on $\omega$-words~\cite{siefkes70lnm}.
 In addition, it contains an axiom scheme expressing the (positional) determinacy of certain parity games.

-We continue a line of work begun by B\"uchi and Siefkes, who gave axiomatizations of $\MSO$ on various classes of linear orders (see \eg~\cite{siefkes70lnm,bs73lnm}).
+We continue a line of work begun by B\"uchi and Siefkes, who gave axiomatizations of $\MSO$ on various classes of linear orders (see \eg~\cite{siefkes70lnm,bs73lnm}), as well as an axiomatization of \emph{Weak} $\MSO$ ($\WMSO$) over infinite trees~\cite{siefkes78ijm} ($\WMSO$ is $\MSO$ with set quantifications restricted to \emph{finite} sets).
 These works essentially rely on formalizations of automata in the logic.
 A major result in the axiomatic treatment of logics over infinite structures is Walukiewicz's proof of completeness of Kozen's axiomatization of the modal $\mu$-calculus~\cite{walukiewicz00ic} (see also~\cite{al17lics} for an alternative recent proof of this result).
 Another trend relies on model-theoretic techniques.
 For instance~\cite{gf10fossacs,gc12lmcs} give complete axiomatizations of $\MSO$ and the modal $\mu$-calculus over finite trees; a reworking of the completeness of $\MSO$ on $\omega$-words~\cite{siefkes70lnm} is proposed in~\cite{riba12ifip}; and~\cite{sv10apal} gives a model-theoretic completeness proof for a fragment of the modal $\mu$-calculus.
 An attractive feature of model-theoretic completeness proofs for the aforementioned logics is that they allow elegant reformulations of algebraic approaches to these logics.
 Unfortunately, in the case of $\MSO$ over infinite trees, the only known algebraic approach~\cite{blumensath13tcs} seems too complex to be easily formalized.
 We therefore directly formalize a translation of formulae to automata in the axiomatic theory.

 Mirroring usual automata based decidability proofs (see \eg~\cite{thomas97handbook,gtw02alig,pp04book}), our method for proving completeness proceeds in two steps.
 We first formalize a translation of $\MSO$-formulae to tree automata (using the positional determinacy of parity games to prove the complementation lemma), so that each closed formula is provably equivalent to an automaton over the singleton alphabet.
 The second (and much shorter) step is a variant of the Büchi-Landweber Theorem~\cite{bl69tams} which states that $\MSO$ decides winning for (definable) games of finite graphs, and which is obtained thanks to the completeness of $\MSO$ over $\omega$-words.